Skip to main content

 In order to use the agent in the application we have to configure and initialize it.
 This following configuration is quite generic and possibly not enough for your specific use cases.
 Please refer to the tutorials for a more use-case-specific agent setup.

-import type { InitConfig } from '@aries-framework/core'
+import type { InitConfig } from '@credo-ts/core'

-import { Agent } from '@aries-framework/core'
+import { Agent } from '@credo-ts/core'

-import { agentDependencies } from '@aries-framework/node'
+import { agentDependencies } from '@credo-ts/node'

 const config: InitConfig = {